What is server security?

 - Disable always install with privileges

-Windows servers disable this functionality so that malicious users cannot exploit it by installing malicious software or performing unauthorised activities.
+Windows servers disable this functionality so malicious users cannot exploit it by installing malicious software or performing unauthorised activities.

 Remote desktop configurations for Windows server

 - Do not allow drive redirection

 This will allow the remote desktop to access data from the local machine.
 Malicious software on a compromised system would directly access the local computer.